 Managing Persistent Storage

-The CLI provides three commands for working with persistent storage:
+The CLI provides four commands for working with persistent storage.

 1. Upload files with cerebrium cp: